Juanelorganelo/shield-ts/README.md

 - [x] support for tuple variants of discriminated unions
 - [x] _branded types_ i.e. nominal typing for TypeScript using symbols and intersection types
 - [x] (almost) zero-overhead type-safe wrappers for other types through branded types and `newtype`
 - [x] No paradigm-biased.
 We don't prescribe functional programming.
-There are already plenty of options for that.
+We just want more typesafety, not to change your programming model.
 - [ ] Runtime serialization/deserialization fully type-safe (in progress).
 - [ ] ESLint plugin and config that work seamlessly with the library.
 - [ ] Compatible with Standard Schema